 Everyone knows or has heard of Microsoft’s cloud solution, Microsoft 365.
 It’s a way for businesses to access their Microsoft products or other productivity services directly online.
 As explored in our new benchmark report, State of Microsoft 365: Migration, Modernization, and Security in 2021, companies are making fewer on-premises SharePoint migrations while increasingly moving to cloud-based Microsoft 365.

-The features available in your Office 365 depend on the plan your business is subscribed to.
-In doing research to develop ShareGate Desktop, our Office 365 migration tool, I couldn't really find any step-by-step guides on how to upgrade from SharePoint On-Premises environment to Office 365—so I decided to write one!
+The features available in your Microsoft 365 depend on the plan your business is subscribed to.
+In doing research to develop our Microsoft 365 migration tool, I couldn’t really find any step-by-step guides on how to upgrade from SharePoint on-premises environment to Microsoft 365—so I decided to write one!